 Cash at bank movements are recorded in the Cash Book and cash in hand movements are usually recorded in the Petty Cash Book.

-For example if a cheque is used to pay a supplier for 100, and an payment is received from a customer for 300 the following entries would be made in the cash book.
+For example if a check is used to pay a supplier for 100, and an amount is received from a customer for 300 the following entries would be made in the cash book.

 Finally the totals in the cash book would be posted to the General ledger accounts using a journal